30 Days free Return

 How Is Stainless Steel Graded — and Where Does 316L Fit?

-Understanding the grades shows exactly what sits behind a piece of jewellery.
+Understanding the grades shows exactly what sits behind a jewellery design.
 Here's how the most common ones compare.

 • 200 series.
 The most affordable option.
 It swaps costly nickel for manganese, which lowers corrosion resistance and raises the risk of skin reactions.